genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 * One to one and one to many.
 One to many joins are only usable in request reply definitions.

 ### Parametrised joins
-Some join operations could require external parameters that are not available in the context of the table join definition, but will be available when the view repository is access (e.g. client enriched definitions), so we have included the option to create parametrised joins.
+Some join operations require external parameters that are not available in the context of the table join definition, but will be available when the view repository is access (e.g. client enriched definitions), so an option exists to create parametrised joins.

 ### Backward joins
 As view repositories can be used in event handlers and basically any Java/Kotlin code, we have also implemented the backwardJoin functionality under the hood.
 Previously it was only possible to use backwardJoin definitions in a dataserver definition, but with the introduction of views and ViewRepositories product developers are now able to enjoy backwardJoin functionality in the same way you would register a classical database update queue listener.